 - Quizzes will be conducted online during a specific time frame.
-It will be important to complete the quizzes within this time frame, or it will result in a grade of zero. - Term Project is a group project, done in a small group. - Midterm exam is tentatively scheduled for the week of Oct 18th. - Final exam is cumulative.
-You will need to be present in class for this test.
+It will be important to complete the quizzes within this time frame, or it will result in a grade of zero. - Case Studies will be completed in a small group and presented to the class. - Project will be completed in a small group and presented to the class.
+You are expected to be present in class at GPRC to make your presentation. - Midterm exam is tentatively scheduled for the week of Oct.
+25th, during scheduled class time.
+Do not plan to be away on this date.
+You expected to be present in class at GPRC to write the test. - Final exam is cumulative.
 The format utilized will be announced before exam.
 Final examinations are scheduled by the Registrar during the period from December 11 to December 20, 2021.
-Do not plan any activities during the examination period. - •
+Do not plan any activities during the examination period.
+You expected to be present in class at GPRC to write the test.